XcalableMP/manual/en/nodes.rst

 nodes Construct
 =================================

-The nodes construct declares the name of a node group and its shape．A node group can have a multi-dimensional shape.
+The nodes construct declares the name of a node group and its shape.
+A node group can have a multi-dimensional shape.

 .. contents::
    :local: